olivemckenzie2003/nosql-challenge/README.md

 NoSQL_analysis_starter.ipynb was opened in jupyter notebook and all the details above pertaining to NoSQL_setup_starter.ipynb was repeated.
 In this file the database is interrogate for information and the final resluts output in a Pandas dataframe

+CommandsGitHub.png file shows that files were uploaded to github using gitbash.

+git add .               add all files

+git status              check the status the process of what is trying to be accomplished

+git commit -m "test"    command is used to save your changes to the local repository with a message

+git push                write fikles to git up repository